New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Original Aflac Logo

-Our company's history began in 1955 with the idea of principal founder John Amos and his brothers, Paul and Bill Amos, who saw a need for financial protection when a medical event occurs.
-As Aflac continues to evolve as a company, we maintain the spirit of our founders by keeping our commitment of putting policyholders first.
+Our company's history began in 1955 with the idea of principal founder John Amos and his brothers, Paul and Bill, who saw a need for financial protection when a medical event occurs.
+As Aflac continues to evolve as a company, we maintain the spirit of our founders by keeping our commitment to putting policyholders first.

 1955